Baby Essentials for the First 3 Months You Can’t Forget About

 An activity mat is a fantastic baby essential that’s like a magical world for your little one.

 This activity mat has all of the essential components at a great price.
-It has bright colors, a machine washable mat and a few interesting toys.
+It has bright colors, a machine-washable mat, and a few interesting toys.

 Some of these activity mats contain a tummy time pillow.

 The toys are easily removable for tummy time use.
-You can always add extra toys up top as there are loops for this.
+You can always add extra toys up top, as there are loops for this.

-I like how the mat is not too bulky so it’s easy to move around.
+I like how the mat is not too bulky, so it’s easy to move around.

-As there are both black and white and color patterns, the baby’s senses can be stimulated right away.
 If your baby’s like mine, she’ll love kicking the poles and making the toys on top move!

 25. Sensory Toys

-Having a toys that you can clip into a stroller or a car seat when you’re out of the house is essential when your baby is fussy.
+Having toys that you can clip into a stroller or a car seat when you’re out of the house is essential when your baby is fussy.

 There are so many toys that you could bring out with you.

 I love the Lamaze toys.
-They’re soft toy animals with appealing features for a baby including a crinkly part, a teether, vibrant colors and different textures.
+They’re soft toy animals with appealing features for a baby, including a crinkly part, a teether, vibrant colors, and different textures.

-They’re also non-electronic so they’re less obnoxious for public places when you don’t want to make too much noise.
+They’re also non-electronic, so they’re less obnoxious for public places when you don’t want to make too much noise.

-I have three Lamaze toys that I put on her stroller, car seat and activity mat.
+I have three Lamaze toys that I put on her stroller, car seat, and activity mat.
 The one she likes the most is this one.
 Lamaze has so many different animals if you have an animal theme or preference for your baby.

 26. Bouncer chair

 A bouncer chair is like a mini-fun park for your baby.
-It’s a baby essential because it keeps your little one entertained and gives you a break too.
+It’s a baby essential because it keeps your little one entertained and gives you a break, too.

 This Fisher-Price chair is good value for its lifespan.

-It’s average price for bouncer chairs and you can use it immediately up until the baby is 40 lbs.
-This one is both a rocker and a stationary chair (immovable with a kickstand).
+It’s the average price for bouncer chairs, and you can use them immediately until the baby is 40 lbs.

 I like how the toys hang low enough for a baby to touch and that the toy bar is easily removable for naps.

-There is a vibration feature, but our baby didn’t like that feature so we never used it.
+There is a vibration feature, but our baby didn’t like that feature, so we never used it.

 I honestly don’t know how I would have been able to brush my teeth or take a shower without this chair!